 - Personal transformation through travel with Linda Marson.

 Eimear is a practising Druid and works both as a Psychologist and a Celebrant.
-As a Druid she is the Chosen Chief elect of The Order of Bards, Ovates and Druids, a role she assumes in June 2020.
+As a Druid she is the Chosen Chief of The Order of Bards, Ovates and Druids.
 With her late husband, Howard Campbell, she founded the Kilkenny Druid Grove, which is based at their home in 3 Castles in Kilkenny.
 Their Grove hosts celebrations for all eight festivals in the Wheel of the Year.
 The ceremonies are attended by Druids and Pagans of all paths, as well as by people from all sections of their local community.
 Their aim was to promote Druidry as a creative way of living in balance with the natural world.